Sociogenomics: Biological pathways

 Epigenetic factors including DNA methylation and histone modification have also been proposed as possible biological mechanisms.
 For example, childhood maltreatment in rodent models and humans has been shown to alter the epigenetics of the glucocorticoid receptor gene.
 The epigenetic influences on social genomic outcomes are still largely unknown at present and require additional research.

 Longitudinal effects

 While the majority of experimental social genomics research has elucidated the role of acute social stress on the CTRA, it has been proposed that social factors can, under some circumstances, promote more persistent modulation of the human transcriptome.
 Several pro-inflammatory gene products, including multiple cytokines, exist in a recursive system wherein their presence promotes their own transcription.
 From a psychological standpoint, the experience of social stressors can, in certain individuals, promote the experience of future social stressors, as in the stress-generation theory of depression, wherein depressive symptoms increase the likelihood of future stressful events.
 Future studies are needed to test whether individual differences in the magnitude of the CTRA are biologically related to stress-generation.

+Recent studies suggest that childhood adversity, including financial hardship, family instability, and exposure to abuse, is associated with lasting changes in DNA methylation across development.
+These epigenetic differences are most pronounced when adversity occurs during sensitive developmental periods, particularly early childhood, and may emerge later in adolescence.
+In addition to site-specific methylation changes, childhood adversity has also been linked to accelerated epigenetic aging, a biomarker predictive of later morbidity.
+Notably, supportive caregiving environments may buffer these effects, with positive parenting associated with reduced epigenetic age acceleration among exposed children.
+Together, these findings provide consistent evidence that early-life social adversity can shape long-term health through epigenetic mechanisms.